junxit/us-congress-bills-119/derived/amendments.md

 ### 12 U.S.C. § 4806

-> in the heading, by striking “REGULATORY APPEALS PROCESS, OMBUDSMAN,” and inserting “OMBUDSMAN”;
+> in the heading, by striking “REGULATORY APPEALS PROCESS, OMBUDSMAN,” and inserting “OMBUDSMAN” (and by conforming the item relating to such section in the table of contents accordingly);

 | | |
 |---|---|